 That’s not to mention you should stop using the card for legal reasons.
-State laws on handling someone’s estate vary, but when someone dies, their permission to act as an authorized user on a credit card does not extend after their death, as my colleague Sally Herigstad has discussed in her column.
+State laws on handling someone’s estate vary, but when someone dies, their permission to act as an authorized user on a credit card does not extend after their death.
+That sort of usage would typically be construed as fraud.

 Seek legal help before negotiating with card company